reshalfahsi/simple-face-recognition-project/cpp/README.md

 ```

 * `--camera` flag determines which camera device that will be used as video streaming.
-* `--weight` or `-w` flag determines path to the weight file that will be used as weight for the face detection network.
+* `--weight` or `-w` flag determines path to the weight file for the face detection network.
-* `--config` flag determines path to the configuration file that will be used as configuration for the face detection network.
+* `--config` flag determines path to the configuration file for the face detection network.
-* `--recog` flag determines path to the weight for the face recognition network.
+* `--recog` flag determines path to the weight file for the face recognition network.
 * `--dataset` flag determines path to the dataset that will be used for the face recognition system.

 The weight and configuration files could be downloaded [here](https://drive.google.com/file/d/1YAPqRqTzLP6QLM-U59QzW_Sh_d5g9Zag/view).